d4551/GeminiFinancialAnalysis/README.md

 ### Adding New Features

-1. Create new functions in appropriate .gs files
+1. Implement new functionalities by creating well-documented functions within the relevant `.gs` files.
+Ensure each function has a clear purpose and adheres to existing coding standards.
-2. Update the menu in `Code.gs` if needed
+2. Modify the `Code.gs` file to integrate new features into the application's menu structure.
+This ensures users can easily access and utilize the added functionalities through the Google Sheets interface.
-3. Add UI components in HTML files if required
+3. Develop or update UI components using HTML files to provide user-friendly interfaces for new features.
+Ensure that the UI elements are responsive and consistent with the application's overall design.
-4. Update configuration options in `Configuration.gs`
+4. Incorporate new configuration settings within the `Configuration.gs` file to allow users to customize and control the behavior of new features.
-5. Add utility functions in `utils.gs`
+5. Add or modify utility functions in `utils.gs` to support the implementation of new features, ensuring that these functions are reusable and efficient.
-6. Document your code and add to the README if necessary
+6. Provide comprehensive documentation for all new features, including usage instructions, configuration options, and troubleshooting tips.
+Update the `README.md` file to reflect these changes.

 ### Best Practices

-- Use TypeScript-style JSDoc comments for better code documentation
+-   Employ TypeScript-style JSDoc comments to ensure comprehensive and maintainable code documentation.
-- Follow Google Apps Script best practices
+-   Adhere to Google Apps Script best practices to optimize performance and reliability.
-- Implement proper error handling with helpful user feedback
+-   Implement robust error handling mechanisms to provide informative feedback to users and prevent unexpected issues.
-- Log significant operations for debugging
+-   Log significant operations and events to facilitate debugging and monitoring of the application's behavior.
-- Use consistent code formatting and naming conventions
+-   Maintain consistent code formatting and naming conventions to enhance code readability and collaboration.
-- Test on various datasets before submitting changes
+-   Thoroughly test new features and modifications on various datasets to ensure compatibility and accuracy.

 ## Dependencies

 - Google Apps Script